I enjoy writing, so I'm going to write whatever is in my soul at the time. Some stories will be fiction. Some real. Thanks for being here. Enjoy!

 “Oh, you’re an uppity Negro,” I said, hoping to one day be an uppity Negro.

-“Uh, no, I just like showers and air-conditioning,” he replied.
+“Uh, no, I just like showers and air-conditioning,” he

 “Well, why did you go?”